• start here

 • Automobile: Since these policies typically rely on appraisal websites like KBB to determine market value (and therefore don’t consider ANY of your conversion or interior build), you’ll end up massively short-changed if you have to claim on an automobile policy with a converted van.
 This is NOT recommended.

-• RV/Motorhome: Both Baja Bound and Lewis & Lewis will insure your converted van as a motorhome (this is the best option from Lewis & Lewis, who don’t offer a “camper van” policy), and the greatest benefit of this is to circumvent the potentially problematic vehicle weight limitations posed on anything that ISN’T a motorhome when obtaining a Temporary Import Permit for mainland Mexico (more on this below).
-Note that the physical damage and theft deductibles increase from $500 to $1,000 with Lewis & Lewis if you insure your vehicle as a motorhome, but the price remains the same; in the case of Chubb insurance through Baja Bound, insuring as a motorhome is the same deductible and price.
+• RV/Motorhome: Baja Bound, Lewis & Lewis, and Cross Border Coverage will all insure your converted van as a motorhome (this is the best option from Lewis & Lewis and CBC, who don’t offer a “camper van” policy), and the greatest benefit of this is to circumvent the potentially problematic vehicle weight limitations posed on anything that ISN’T a motorhome when obtaining a Temporary Import Permit for mainland Mexico (more on this below).
+Note that the physical damage and theft deductibles increase from $500 to $1,000 with Lewis & Lewis and CBC if you insure your vehicle as a motorhome, but the price remains the same; in the case of Chubb insurance through Baja Bound, insuring as a motorhome is the same deductible and price.

 • Camper van: Baja Bound will also insure vehicles specifically as a “camper van”, and this is what we ultimately chose, since it provides the same high-maximum coverage as motorhome policies and still distinguishes our van from an automobile.
 We believe this was equally helpful in having our van classed as a motorhome for import purposes (which we did successfully at the border in Mexicali; see below).